v2c - A Verilog to C Translator Tool

 or send an email here with questions

-about v2c
+about v2c or feedback.

 We distribute pre-compiled static binary of v2c for Linux Systems